blue-santa/komodo-docs-vuepress/docs/basic-docs/start-here/cc-overview.md

 Komodo is built on the Bitcoin protocol, and traditionally, Bitcoin Script is thought of as being incapable of supporting smart contracts.
 This is mostly a consequence of the fact that Bitcoin Script is (intentionally) not Turing complete.
 Now, all of this is changing with Crypto Conditions, a utxo-based smart contract protocol.

-As is often the case, Komodo Platform is leading the blockchain industry in this brand new technology.
+As is often the case, Komodo Platform is leading the blockchain industry in adopting this brand new technology.
 This section will explain what Crypto Conditions is, how it works, and how utxo-based smart contracts will dramatically alter the blockchain landscape.

 ## A Brief Review of Bitcoin Script